keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 ### Runtime Environment

-This version of the design document considers both standalone and clustering environments but not consider multi-cluster environment.
+This version of the design document considers both standalone, clustering environment and multi-cluster(Cross-DC) environment.

 ### Settings